Back to Blog

 HSA Scenario

-Imagine a 30-year-old individual enrolled in an HDHP contributing the maximum $4,150 annually to an HSA.
-They choose to invest a portion of these funds, aiming to use them in retirementπ‘ Definition:Retirement is the planned cessation of work, allowing you to enjoy life without financial stress. for medical expenses.
-Over the years, the investment grows, providing a substantial nest egg for future healthcare costs.
+Imagine a 30-year-old individual, Sarah, enrolled in an HDHP contributing the maximum $4,150 annually to an HSA.
+She chooses to invest a portion of these funds, aiming to use them in retirement for medical expenses.
+Assuming an average annual investment return of 7%, over 35 years, her HSA could grow to over $500,000 (assuming consistent contributions and compounding returns).
+This provides a substantial nest egg for future healthcare costs in retirement, when medical expenses tend to be higher.

 FSA Scenario

-Consider a parent with predictable yearly medical expenses, such as prescriptions, who contributes $3,300 to an FSA.
-They plan their healthcare spending meticulously, utilizing the entire balance within the year on eligible expenses like medications and doctor visits.
+Consider a parent, David, with predictable yearly medical expenses, such as prescriptions and orthodontist visits for his child, who contributes $3,300 to an FSA.
+He plans his healthcare spending meticulously, utilizing the entire balance within the year on eligible expenses like medications, doctor visits, and orthodontic treatments.
+By carefully planning and tracking his expenses, David effectively uses the FSA to reduce his out-of-pocket healthcare costs and lower his taxable income.

 Limited Purpose FSA